ep2572/futoshiki/README.md

  1. The first cluster is an ***n rows*** x ***n columns*** grid, typically ***n*** is between 5 and 7.
 Values in the grid are integers from 1 to n separated by a space.
 Any non-zero value in the grid represents the value that must occupy the space.
 There must be no repeating numbers an any row or column.
  2. The second cluster is an ***n rows*** x ***n-1 columns*** grid, representing the horizontal rules.
 Any non-zero element must either be `<` or `>`.
  3. The third cluster is an ***n-1 rows*** x ***n columns*** grid, representing the vertical rules.
 Any non-zero element must either be `v` or `^`.

-### Storing input files
-Input an output files are stored in the main directory for ease of use.

-## Improving the program
- 1. Considering the small size of sample inputs, no considerations were made towards project organization.
-Storing the input/output files in a subdirectory would provide a more structured project layout.
- 2.